Last Updated June 30, 2022

-With multi-sense technology, this sensor will sense multiple parts of your wall to let you know where the stud is without you having to move it around.
+With multi-sense technology, this franklin sensors prosensor available on amazon – is a detector that can find multiple parts of your wall with accuracy to let you know where the stud is in precision without you having to move it around.
 Once it is placed on the wall, an LED will light up to show where the stud is located.

-The sensor will scan deep and will also alert you to other hidden objects located in your wall, giving you the width and position so that you know where not to drill.
+The sensor will scan deep and simultaneously alert you to other hidden objects located in your wall, giving you the width and position so that you know where not to drill.

-An accurate device that will help to find all your studs.
+An accurate device with precision that will help to find all your studs.

 Tavool 4-in-1 Stud Finder

-With a simple and intuitive design and clear display, this stud finder can scan for wood, metal, wires, and other embedded objects.
+With a simple and intuitive design and clear display, this stud finder can scan for wood, metal studs, wires, and other embedded objects.
 It can also detect copper, aluminum, rebar, and more, making it a safe choice if you are unsure what is behind your wall.

-The LED screen gives you all the information that you need, telling you where the center of the stud is, and the automatic calibration saves you valuable time.
+In deep scan mode, the LED screen gives you precision with all the information that you need, similar to telling you where the center of the stud is, and including the automatic calibration that saves you valuable time.

 Did you know that your phone may be the key to finding studs in the wall?
 There are many apps out there that claim to be able to locate studs with your phone and, the truth is, they actually do work.

-Having said that, they only work on newer phones.
+Having said that, these design and operation only work on newer phones.
 You will also need to have the latest software on your phone for best results.
-Keep in mind that while they are very convenient, they are not as accurate as stud finders like the electronic options.
-Remember the possibility that you may miss the stud and you may find yourself drilling into fresh air.
+Keep in mind that while they are very convenient, they are not near in terms of accuracy as a stud detector like the electronic options.
+Remember the possibility that you can miss the stud and you might find yourself drilling into fresh air.
 They can work in a pinch, but you should not rely on them, especially for large-scale projects that require exact positioning and alignment with the studs.

 The Educated Guess

-If you have a magnet, run it over the wall and hope that it picks up on some metal.
-This may not work if the magnet is not powerful enough, so go big or go home.
+If you have a magnet, run it over the spot or wall and hope that it picks up on some metal studs.
+In terms of precision, this may not work if the magnet is not powerful enough, so go big or go home.